The Kasner Charitable Trust

 Funding Priorities

-The Kasner Charitable Trust does not operate formal grant programs with published guidelines.
-Grants are made at the discretion of trustees to organizations aligned with the trust's charitable purposes.
+The Kasner Charitable Trust does not operate formal grant programmes with published guidelines.
+Grants are made at the discretion of trustees to organisations aligned with the trust's charitable purposes.

 Historical Grant Range: £10 - £14,360,000